Tokyo Metro, The Best Way To Explore Tokyo

 The famous Shibuya Crossing in Tokyo |

-The popular Beams Japan store is located in Shinjuku while another is found in Harajuku called Beams Boy Harajuku.
-Honestly, the items sold here are really unique and very interesting, especially if you are into pop culture.
+For Japanese Pop Culture lovers, one place to check out is Beams Japan, a seven-story store with unique and quirky pop culture on every floor.
+The popular Beams Japan store is located in Shinjuku, while another is found in Harajuku and is called Beams Boy Harajuku.
+The items sold here are unique and interesting, especially if you are into pop culture.

 ![]() |